MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/defender-endpoint-defender-antivirus-exclusions.md

 You can define [indicators](manage-indicators.md) with specific actions for entities, such as files, IP addresses, URLs/domains, and certificates.
 In Defender for Endpoint, indicators are referred to as Indicators of Compromise (IoCs), and less often, as custom indicators.
 When you define your indicators, you can specify one of the following actions:

-- **Allow** –Defender for Endpoint will not block files, IP addresses, URLs/domains, or certificates that have Allow indicators.
+- **Allow** –Defender for Endpoint won't block files, IP addresses, URLs/domains, or certificates that have Allow indicators.
 (Use this action with caution.)

 - **Audit** – Files, IP addresses, and URLs/domains with Audit indicators are monitored, and when they’re accessed by users, informational alerts are generated in the Microsoft 365 Defender portal.

 - **Block and Remediate** – Files or certificates with Block and Remediate indicators are blocked and quarantined when detected.

 - **Block Execution** –IP addresses and URLs/domains with Block Execution indicators are completely blocked.
-Users cannot access those locations.
+Users can't access those locations.

 - **Warn** – IP addresses and URLs/domains with Warn indicators cause a warning message to be displayed when a user attempts to access those locations.
 Users can choose to bypass the warning and proceed to the IP address or URL/domain.